blab/flu-forecasting/manuscript/blog-post/predicting-seasonal-influenza-evolution.md

 subfigGrid: false
 ---

-This post summarizes and synthesizes the results of two recent efforts to predict influenza evolution, @huddleston-2020 and @barrat-charlaix-2020.
+In this post, we summarize and synthesize the results of our recent efforts to predict influenza evolution as described in <a href="https://doi.org/10.7554/eLife.60067">@huddleston-2020</a> and <a href="https://www.biorxiv.org/content/10.1101/2020.07.31.231100v1">@barrat-charlaix-2020</a>.

 ## Why do we try to predict seasonal influenza evolution?

 Seasonal influenza (or "flu") sickens or kills millions of people per year.
 Flu vaccines are one of the most effective preventative measures against infection.
-However, flu vaccines require almost a year to develop and can only contain a single representative virus per flu lineage (e.g., A/H3N2, A/H1N1pdm, etc.).
+However, flu vaccines require almost a year to develop and can only contain a single representative virus per flu lineage (A/H3N2, A/H1N1pdm, B/Victoria, and B/Yamagata).
 These limitations require researchers to predict which single current flu virus will be the most representative of the flu population one year in the future.
 The better these predictions are, the more likely the vaccine will prevent illness and death from infection.